 - Impact on customers - Even if you are able to successfully pivot your product or service to fit the current environment—delivering goods to customers’ doors, switching entirely to remote offerings, or putting safety protocols in place—if your customer can’t afford your products or services, you will still not succeed.
 If your customer is at risk financially or is concerned and cutting expenses, how can you keep your business going?
 Can you shift to a new market of customers, can you discount or delay collecting payments for existing customers who are impacted?
 How can you mitigate the risk so your customers still buy from you, or make your product or service indispensable to them so they don’t consider leaving you?

-If you are worried about your customers and uncertainty surrounding their future behavior and buying patterns, you are not alone.
+If you are worried about your customers and the uncertainty surrounding their future behavior and buying patterns, you are not alone.
 An article from EY cites a poll sharing, "77% said that changes in customer behavior were the key risk for their company when it comes to forecasting, significantly more than those who identified liquidity and capital restraints (the next most frequent answer).”

 What can you do?
 Talk to your customers: find out what they are worried about, what their concerns are, and what they are willing to spend money on right now and what they are excited to spend money on in the future.
 Get an idea of what aspects of your products or service they value most and what the pain points are.